|Cash Back Rating:||4.8 / 5|

-The new Capital One Savor card gets bragging rights for offering the most cash back on dining and entertainment purchases combined, but it’s not the best option for many cardholders due to its $95 annual fee.
+The Capital One Savor card offers one of the best cash back rates on dining and entertainment purchases combined, but it’s not the best option for some cardholders due to its $95 annual fee.

 Average Yearly Rewards Value ($1,325 monthly spend)

 Capital One Customer Service Ratings

 Other Notable Features: No foreign transaction fees, $0 fraud liability, extended warranty, complimentary concierge services, price protection, car rental insurance, roadside assistance, premium experiences in dining and entertainment

 |Find card offers for you: This card is not currently available on CreditCards.com, but you can still find a great card offer for you!
 Our CardMatch tool can help match you with prequalified offers and cards that align with your credit history – with no harm to your credit score.
 Get personalized offers from our partners in seconds.|